DataTesterDemo/website-Demo/README.md

 This repository contains the demonstration website code

 ## Website Application (React)
-Website is developed with ReactJS framework
+Website is developed with ReactJS framework. `src` and `public` are the ReactJS folders for the web app, and to be edited for any website changes.

+Currently, changes to the React app will automatically be updated, built and deployed to Firebase once changes pushed to `main` branch.

+### Running Website on local machine

 ## Website Hosting (Firebase)